John Valentin: Amateur career

 Raised in Jersey City, New Jersey, Valentin attended St. Anthony High School, where he played baseball and basketball.
 He was teammates on the basketball team with David Rivers.

 Valentin attended Seton Hall University, where he played college baseball for the Pirates under head coach Mike Sheppard.
 Valentin's teammates included future major leaguers Mo Vaughn and Craig Biggio.
 In 1988, he played collegiate summer baseball in the Cape Cod Baseball League for the Hyannis Mets.
-He was drafted by the Boston Red Sox in the 5th round of the 1988 MLB Draft.
+He was drafted by the Boston Red Sox in the 5th round of the 1988 MLB draft.

 Professional career

-Valentin made his MLB debut as the starting shortstop against the Texas Rangers on July 27, 1992.
-He had one hit in four at-bats in his debut, with his first hit coming on an RBI single to short in the bottom of the 8th inning off of the Rangers Terry Mathews.
-He hit his first home run on August 22, 1992, off of Mike Schooler of the Seattle Mariners.
+Valentin made his major-league debut as the starting shortstop against the Texas Rangers on July 27, 1992.
+He had one hit in four at-bats in his debut, with his first hit coming on a run batted in (RBI) single to short in the bottom of the 8th inning off of the Rangers' Terry Mathews.
+Valentin hit his first home run on August 22, 1992, off of Mike Schooler of the Seattle Mariners.

-On July 8, 1994, Valentin turned the 10th unassisted triple play in MLB history, in a game against the Mariners.
+On July 8, 1994, Valentin executed the 10th unassisted triple play in major-league history, in a game against the Mariners.
 (Note: This game was also notable for being the major league debut of Alex Rodriguez.)
-Playing shortstop in the 6th inning, Valentin caught Marc Newfield's line drive, tagged second base before Mike Blowers could return to tag up, and tagged out Keith Mitchell who had been attempting to advance to second base.
+Playing shortstop in the 6th inning, Valentin caught Marc Newfield's line drive, tagged second base before Mike Blowers could return to tag up, and tagged out Keith Mitchell who had left first base in an attempt to advance to second base.

-His best season was 1995, when he batted .298 with 27 home runs, 37 doubles, 20 stolen bases and 81 walks.
+Valentin's best season, statistically, was 1995, when he had a .298 batting average with 27 home runs, 37 doubles, 20 stolen bases and 81 walks.
 Valentin finished ninth in the American League MVP voting, and helped lead the Red Sox to its first division title since 1990.
 Valentin had a .971 fielding percentage in his first three years as a shortstop for the Red Sox.